pikulet/lumen/content/posts/perception-edelman.md

 tags:
   - "neuroscience"
   - "information theory"
-description: "An information-theoretic understanding of brain complexity."
+description: "An information-theoretic understanding of brain complexity"
 ---

 The 1972 Nobel Prize winner neuroscientist Gerald Edelman asserted that a complex brain that tells alot of information about the world must be highly differentiated and yet highly integrated.
 This statement may seem intuitive and convoluted but it's really interesting to understand this idea using Information Theory.